SocialBook User Guide

 • For priorities, exact priorities must be specified to filter accurately e.g. find pri/high returns all persons with high priority only.

-• For income, those with income less than or equal to the specified float value are listed e.g. find income/2000 returns all persons with income less than or equal to 2000.00 only.
+• For income, those with income less than or equal to the specified value are listed e.g. find income/2000 returns all persons with income less than or equal to 2000.00 only.

 • To specify multiple filters of the same type, use the corresponding prefix for every new filter e.g. find n/alex n/david n/bobby

-• Per type of prefix, all persons matching any of the filters given will be returned (i.e. ORsearch) but when combined, only those who also pass the filters of other types are are returned (i.e. AND search) e.g. find n/A n/B pri/HIGH returns all persons whose name starts with either A or B but have high priority.
+• Per type of prefix, all persons matching any of the filters given will be returned (i.e. ORsearch) but when combined, only those who also pass the filters of other types are are returned (i.e. AND search) e.g. find n/A n/B pri/HIGH returns all persons whose name starts with either A or B but also have high priority.

 Examples: